 Use this tool to help participants make specific plans to take steps and practice their self-defined goals.
 Participants and coaches can also use the tool to create clarity and transparency on action steps between meetings.

-Plan Participants begin by choosing one of their priorities from the Wheel of Life.
+Participants begin by choosing one of their priorities from The Wheel of Life.
 It can be helpful to start with the priority area that lends itself most easily to defining a goal and action steps.
 This builds confidence, skills, and experience to then set goals for the other areas.

 Let the participant know that this session will involve a lot of brainstorming together to generate ideas.
 Remind participants that there are no bad ideas and try to leave judgments aside.
 Refer to the tools on specific areas of life for suggestions of powerful questions you can ask to help the participant refine their goals.